 How Do TV Ratings Work?
 Let the ESPN muppets tell you!

-While this video from ESPN is a few years old it’s still worth a watch to understand how Nielsen measures the viewing of Nielsen family members and their in-home guests.
+While this video from ESPN is almost a decade old it’s still worth a watch to understand how Nielsen measures the viewing of Nielsen family members and their in-home guests.

 What’s changed since that video was made?

 Nielsen now measures the online, in-app and out of home viewing of Nielsen family members.